Monday, August 26, 2013

 Review

 This film was an astonishing surprise, and I never expected it to be a decent film at the start, but then, it dazzled me with its twists and turns.
 NOW YOU SEE ME is a detailed portrayal of a heist plot mixed with a hybrid of magicians and trickery.
-The characters conduct themselves deviously in a Robin Hood robbery that complements the stylized nature of their personalities.
+The characters conduct themselves deviously in a Robin Hood robbery that complements the stylised nature of their personalities.
 Director Louis Leterrier creates mystery, suspense, fun and magic in a complex and twisted storyline that compels viewers from the beginning to the end.
 The film isn't as flawed as critics made it out to be, except for its final twist, which is the one thing I can agree with.

 Jesse Eisenberg, Woody Harrelson, Isla Fisher, Dave Franco, Michael Caine, Mark Ruffalo and Morgan Freeman were all professionally committed to their roles and demonstrated the acting money could buy.
 While the leading role could have gone to Cillian Murphy or Jim Sturgess, Eisenberg was good enough at being the lead.